ooliver1/a-level-project/writeup/writeup.typ

 ==== Measurable Success Criteria for the Proposed Solution

 // What I will actually do to solve the stakeholder requirements ("buttons with clear text")
-#table(
+#let success-criteria = table(
   columns: (1fr, 1fr),
   align: top,
   [*Criteria*], [*How to get evidence*],
-  [Clear main menu], [Screenshot of the main menu and user feedback.], [Full-screen and windowed options], [Screenshot of the application being full-screen and windowed + code to switch between modes.], [Simple to understand controls], [Screenshot of the controls menu and user feedback of the controls.], [In-game camera follows the ball], [Screenshot which shows the ball is visible at all times + code to support.], [High contrast colour palette], [Screenshot of the game interface with user feedback.], [Drag and point controls], [Screenshot of the ball being controlled + code to support.], [Power of shot controlled via dragging the ball], [Screenshot of the ball being controlled + code to support.], [Items that affect other players], [Screenshot of the items in effect during gameplay + code to support.], [Multiplayer functionality], [Screenshot of game with multiple players + code to support.], [Co-operative aspect], [Screenshot and explanation of the co-operative aspect.], [Simple URL/code to join a multiplayer game], [Screenshot of the URL/code being used + code of code being handled.],
+  [Clear main menu], [Screenshot of the main menu and user feedback.], [Full-screen and windowed options], [Screenshot of the application being full-screen and windowed + code to switch between modes.], [Simple to understand controls], [Screenshot of the controls menu and user feedback of the controls.], [In-game camera follows the ball], [Video which shows the ball is followed by the camera + code to support.], [High contrast colour palette], [Screenshot of the game interface.], [Drag and point controls], [Screenshot of the ball being controlled + code to support.], [Power of shot controlled via dragging the ball], [Screenshot of the ball being controlled + code to support.], [Items that affect other players], [Video of the items in effect during gameplay + code to support.], [Multiplayer functionality], [Screenshot of game with multiple players + code to support.], [Co-operative aspect], [Screenshot and explanation of the co-operative aspect.], [Simple URL/code to join a multiplayer game], [Screenshot of the URL/code being used + code of code being handled.],